 These DVDs are educational screen time at its best.
-I had been introduced to this little series about 9 years ago when I was teaching my oldest to read.
-She had hit a wall in her motivation to read (probably because she was too young to have mommy pressuring her to read).
-In first-time homeschool mom desperation, I headed over to my local homeschool store to seek advice.
-Thank God for the precious veteran homeschool moms who worked there to help us rookie mommas.
-One of these ladies lovingly educated me on the need to know when to “back off” of a young child.
+I was introduced to this little series about 10 years ago when I was teaching my oldest to read.
+She’d hit a wall in her motivation to read (probably because she was too young to have mommy pressuring her into academics).

 “She is so young.
 Give her a break and make learning fun.”